About Amy’s Farm

 In 2009, we expanded our vision to do the following:

-- provide fresh, chemical-free produce to our local community from our on-site farm stand and at the Pomona Farmer's Market.
-This includes accepting CA WIC coupons and food stamp EBT, as well as donating to local food banks;
+- provide fresh, chemical-free produce to our local community from our on-site farm stand as well as donating to local food banks;

 - offer volunteer opportunities to Boy/Girl Scout troops, high school and college students, families, special needs individuals, seniors, and others;